 Household Hazardous Waste Events

 The City of Montrose partners with Montrose County to host Household Hazardous Waste Events, usually each summer, to provide a convenient, low-cost disposal option for Montrose residents.
 Event information is posted on this webpage and announced through official communications channels as soon as the next event date is scheduled.
-The most recent HHW event was held on August 28, 2021.
+The next HHW event will be held on August 26, 2023.

 Alternatives to Disposal